aleshaleksey/fansys23/08-spell-list.md

 **Upcast**: For every MP die above 6 added (4 MP dice for global), the radius of the effect increases by 15ft.

 **Global**: The spell has a radius of 1000ft and the duration is 1 week.
-For every 4 MP dice extra, the casting time increases by 2h, and the radius increases by 300ft.
+For every 4 MP dice extra, the radius increases by 300ft.
 The spell does not require concentration is, **but** the caster cannot cast the spell again as a global spell for a week.

 **Notes**: This spell produces a large number of units, possibly in the thousands.
 It is recommended that the DM controls the legion and uses it as a single group or AoE rather than individually rolling for each undead.